 - Red Hat may also disclose personal data in the context of a business transaction involving part or all of Red Hat, such as a merger, acquisition, consolidation, or divestiture.
 Such a transaction may involve the disclosure of personal data to prospective or actual purchasers, or the receipt of it from sellers.
 It is Red Hat’s practice to seek appropriate protection for information in these types of transactions.
 Following such a business transaction, you may contact the entity to which we transferred your personal data with any inquiries concerning the use of that information.

-Red Hat uses some cookies that are strictly necessary for the delivery of services on our websites.
-Cookies that are strictly necessary allow us to improve the safety and security of our websites, authenticate account users, allow you to access your private accounts on our websites, allow you to sign into different portions of our websites with the use of only one login, balance the traffic on our websites, and remember items in your shopping cart.
-Cookies that are strictly necessary are not used for marketing purposes.
+- Required Cookies.
+Required cookies are necessary to enable the basic features of the website to function.
+Red Hat uses some cookies that are required for the delivery of services on our websites.
+Cookies that are required allow us to maintain and improve the safety and security of our websites, authenticate account users, allow you to access your private accounts on our websites, allow you to sign into different portions of our websites with the use of only one login, balance the traffic on our websites, and remember items in your shopping cart.
+Cookies that are required are not used for marketing purposes.

 Red Hat also uses web beacons alone or in conjunction with cookies to compile information about usage of our websites and interaction with emails from Red Hat (e.g., open rates, click through rates).
 Web beacons are clear electronic images that can recognize certain types of information on your device, such as cookies, when you viewed a particular website tied to the web beacon, and a description of a website tied to the web beacon.
 For example, Red Hat may place web beacons in marketing emails that notify Red Hat when you click on a link in the email that directs you to one of our websites.
 Red Hat uses web beacons to operate and improve our websites and email communications.